Skip to main content

 Use this when BFFless runs on Google Compute Engine or Cloud Run.

-1. Create a service account with Storage Object Admin role
+1. Create a service account with Storage Admin role (see note above on why Object Admin alone isn't enough)

 2. Attach the service account to your GCE instance or Cloud Run service